Octoframes/jupyter_compare_view/README.md

 ## TODOS

-* Make this work also in VSCode notebooks
 * Ship the javascript directly with the package, so no internet connection is required.
 * Handle cases where n ≠ 2 images.
-Currenty: All further img are ignored.
+Currently: All further img are ignored.
 * implement tests, find out how to test a magic class

 Idea: Second option without using cell magic: